elamicon/zeas-site/content/news/2024-11-01-The GEAS Rune Provenance Theory/index.md

 {{< figure src="Abb_2_NEU.png" caption="The list of unpunctuated consonant clusters (= bottom lines of the bronze tablets) was difficult to memorize.
 For ancient as well as for modern learners of Venetic, it is best to learn the first cluster of each -r/-n/-l group (i.e. the ones underlined), which is spelled out *Fura-kara-zara...*.
 A loudly spoken, mantra-like repetition of the mnemonic must have been heard, and memorized acoustically, by German soldiers.
 According to the GEAS RPT, it has lead to the Futhark order." >}}

 {{< figure src="Genesis_of_inverted_runes.png" caption="Not only the turning of the bronze tablet, but also the twisting of the writing nails has inevitably lead to inverted signs (*Sturzrunen*).
 In this example,  śainatei ‘to the sanity’ is written over two sides of the nail.
-No matter how you turns the nail, you inevitably get inverted signs: Either  ⟨a⟩ turns into , oder  turns into  on the second line.
+No matter how you turn the nail, you inevitably get inverted signs: Either  ⟨a⟩ turns into , oder  ⟨n⟩ turns into  on the second line.
 It is easier to explain the inverted rune phenomenon by this effect than by assuming ‘mistakes’ or ‘magic’, as runologists often do." >}}